How To Make Your Own Festool/Surf Prep Sander Combo in the UK

 Comparatively, in the UK, the cheapest Festool Dust Extractor is going to set you back about £300, has less power at 1200W and has a similar dry capacity of 15 litres.
 The Festool is quieter at 70dBA, whereas the Titan has a sound level of 78 dBA.

-STEP 2 – The Sander
+Step 2 – The Sander

 When it came to the sander we chose, we wanted an orbital sander.
 It needed to have variable speeds and a hose attachment so we could connect it to the shop vac.
-This Erbauer ERO400 125MM Electric Random Orbital Sander ticked the boxes for us and it was highly rated without breaking the bank.
+This Erbauer ERO400 125MM Electric Random Orbital Sander ticked the boxes for us and was highly rated without breaking the bank.

 We picked this up at Screwfix for £49.99.